JamesLuAndJinpingcloud/codeSnippets/interview.md

 ---

-### How CSS pixel is different than hardware/physical pixel?
+### How CSS pixel is different than hardware/physical pixel

 Hint: A pixel is not a pixel is not a pixel — ppk.